Paula Martí: Professional career

-She had two victories in her rookie season, winning the Ladies Italian Open and Ladies British Masters.
+She had two victories in her rookie season, winning the Ladies Italian Open in her fourth professional event and less than two months later the Ladies British Masters.

-In 2002 Marti won the EDUCOM ALPG Players' Championship, came second at the British Women's Open and topped the money list on the Ladies European Tour.
+In 2002 Martí won the EDUCOM ALPG Players' Championship in Australia on the ALPG Tour, came tied second at the British Women's Open at Turnberry and topped the money list on the 2002 Ladies European Tour.
 She was a member of the 2002 European Solheim Cup Team and was awarded the Spanish Royal Order of Merit for Sports in the bronze category.

 At the end of 2002, she tied for 31st at the LPGA Final Qualifying Tournament to earn non-exempt status for the 2003 LPGA season.
 During 2003–2005 her best LPGA Tour finish was a tie for sixth at the Franklin American Mortgage Championship.
 She teamed with Ana Belen Sánchez to represent Spain at the inaugural Women's World Cup of Golf in 2005 and teamed with Marta Prieto in the 2006 Women's World Cup of Golf.
 She did not play on the LPGA in 2006 due to the birth to her first child, son Izan Corretja.

-Marti returned to the LET in 2007.
+Martí returned to the LET in 2007.
 She finished tied 3rd at the MFS Women's Australian Open Championship, her first event of the season.
 She posted seven top ten finishes in seventeen 2007 starts however was not selected for the 2007 Solheim Cup team.

-Marti finished second at the 2007 Deutsche Bank Ladies Swiss Open, losing to Bettina Hauert at the fourth extra hole of a play-off.
+Martí finished second at the 2007 Deutsche Bank Ladies Swiss Open, losing to Bettina Hauert at the fourth extra hole of a play-off.
 In 2008, she posted ten top ten finishes, including three runner-up spots, ending the year ranked 8th on the tour's money list.

 She had a second son with partner Ivan Corretja, a boy named Jan, on 22 November 2010.